Bhag

-A large majority of residents are Hindus, serving primarily as traders and playing a vital role in business.
+A minority of residents are Hindus, serving primarily as traders and playing a vital role in business.
 The eponymous Bhagnari community, now mostly located in Mumbai, originated in Bhag.

 The tehsil comprises one municipal committee and four union councils.
 The municipal committee is Bhag, and the union councils are: Naushehra, Jalal Khan, Chhalgari, and Mehram.

+Demographics

+Population

+The population of city in 1972 was 7,500 but according to the 2023 Census of Pakistan, the population has risen to 18,634.

+Bhag Nari Cattle

+The Bhag Nari Cattle is a distinctive cattle breed from Balochistan, Pakistan, known for its hardiness, adaptability, and milk-producing capabilities.
+It is primarily found in Nasirabad, Sibi, and Bolan districts and is well-suited to the region's arid and semi-arid climate.